KxSystems/docs/docs/basics/syntax.md

 ## Iterators

 Iterators are higher-order operators.
-Their arguments are iterables (functions, process handles, lists, and dictionaries) and their results are derived functions that iterate the application of the iterable.
+Their arguments are applicable values (functions, process handles, lists, and dictionaries) and their results are derived functions that iterate the application of the value.

-Three symbols, and three symbol pairs, denote ierators:
+Three symbols, and three symbol pairs, denote iterators:

 token         | semantics
 --------------|---------------------